 After Tom’s funeral in 2006

-My brother flew back to the States for work commitments and we agreed that, for the purposes of gathering material for what we then thought would become a documentary about mum, dad or both, I’d stay in Europe a few weeks longer and snoop around old childhood haunts in London, like the former site of the Flying Dragon, mum’s old health food café in Worlds End on the King’s Road.
-I’d then fly to Spain to interview a few people who were relatives or friends of the family, particularly Susie Fenton, the ex-wife of John Fenton, a music producer who had worked with Procul Harem.
-It was turning into an interview fest with platinum blondes on the Costa del Sol.
+My brother flew back to the States for work commitments and we agreed that, for the purpose of gathering material for what we then thought would become a documentary about mum, dad or both, I’d stay in Europe a few weeks longer and snoop around old childhood haunts in London, like the former site of The Flying Dragon.
+I’d then fly to Spain to interview a few people who were relatives or friends of the family, particularly Susie Fenton.

 Back in England – Gathering Research Material

 When mum and dad divorced in 1969 the house on Cambridge Street had been sold and Tom and Charlotte moved into the studio on Hugh Street, around the corner.
-After Tom’s passing, I swung by Hugh Street and rang the doorbell.
-To my surprise it opened and from behind the door emerged the familiar face and figure of a well known British stage and screen actor.
+After Tom’s passing I swung by Hugh Street and rang the doorbell.
+To my surprise the door opened and there emerged the familiar face of a well known British stage and screen actor.
 A little taken aback by how surreal it felt, I said: ‘Hi, you don’t know me but my name is Charley Weber, I used to live in this place when I was a boy’.

 ‘Oh you must be Tom Weber’s son.
 I met him a couple of years ago.
-I’ve heard a bit about you all’.
+I’ve heard a bit about you and your family’.
 I explained I was researching a documentary and that Tom had just passed.
-He kindly asked me in and let me view the upstairs studio where we lived with Charlotte Rampling.
+He kindly asked me in and let me view the upstairs studio where we used to live.
 The place was a lot smaller than I remembered.
-I told him about an early birthday party Tom and Charlotte had thrown for me there, they’d obviously put a lot of thought into it, at the age of four I had been given a drum kit, of all things.
+I told him about an early birthday party Tom and Charlotte had thrown for me there.
+They’d obviously put a lot of thought into it – at the age of four I had been given a drum kit, of all things.
 Not any old drum kit, but one of Ringo Starr’s, which Tommy had been offered as payment in kind for a drug debt.
-At the party we’d projected Laurel and Hardy films in the spot where we sat down and chatted now.
+At the party we’d projected Laurel and Hardy films in the spot where we now sat down and chatted.

-I walked down to our old terraced house on Cambridge street in Pimlico and located the familiar pub at one end, but because all the houses looked identical couldn’t for the life of me from my memory place the exact door of where we had lived and what had been our two tone mod little house, with the owl in the fenced off garden.
-Looking up at the first floor window, I could recall the sound of the scrap metal guy on his horse and cart passing by and calling out for old metal and furniture, which for some reason had frightened me.
+I walked down to our old terraced house on Cambridge street in Pimlico and located the familiar pub at one end, but because all the houses looked identical I initially l couldn’t for the life of me place the exact door of where we had lived and what had been our two tone mod little house, with the owl in the fenced off garden.
+Having finally located the house and looking up at the first floor window, I could recall the sound of the scrap metal guy with his horse and cart passing by and calling out for old metal and furniture, which for some reason had frightened me.

 A Passage to India

-My mother was institutionalised for a few months, around 1969.
+My mother was institutionalised for a few months in 1969.
 This was after her sanity slipped on a trip back from India, where we had flown as unaccompanied minors on Air India to meet her, an Irish man (the one who couldn’t be named for legal reasons in Greenfield’s book, A Day in the Life) and an amazing guru called Dr. Bindu.